-The chlorinated pesticides are extracted from the sample using the appropriate method.
-The solvent extract is concentrated and then aliquots are injected onto the GC column in the gas chromatograph.
-The gas chromatograph (GC) oven is temperature programmed to facilitate separation of the analytes which are then detected by an ECD or ELCD interfaced to the column
+The PCB's are extracted from the sample using the appropriate method.
+The solvent extract is concentrated in hexane or other appropriate solvent.
+The extract is then subjected to the sulfuric acid cleanup.
+This cleanup will destroy many single response pesticides and therefore this procedure cannot be used to determine other pesticide compounds.
+Aliquots of the cleaned-up extract are injected onto the GC column in the gas chromatograph.
+The gas chromatograph (GC) oven is temperature programmed to facilitate separation of the analytes that are then detected by an ECD or ELCD interfaced to the column.

-Preliminary identification of target analytes is accomplished by comparing the retention time of the chromatographic peaks of the sample to known pesticides analyzed under the exact same conditions.
-Confirmation is accomplished either by analysis of the same extract on a dissimilar column, again comparing the retention times of the chromatographic peaks of the sample to known pesticides analyzed under the exact same conditions, or by using at least one other independent qualitative technique such as GC/MS. Quantitation is accomplished by constructing a calibration curve of pesticide concentration vs. peak area.
-Confirmation is not required in the case where pesticides are not detected above their specific reporting limit.
+Preliminary identification of target analytes is accomplished by comparing the retention time of the chromatographic peaks of the sample to known PCB's analyzed under the exact same conditions.
+Confirmation is accomplished either by analysis of the same extract on a dissimilar column, again comparing the retention times of the chromatographic peaks of the sample to known PCB's analyzed under the exact same conditions, or by using at least one other independent qualitative technique such as GC/MS. Quantitation is accomplished by constructing a calibration curve of PCB concentration vs. peak area.
+Confirmation is not required in the case where PCB's are not detected above their specific reporting limit.